cjack4/CS50-Codes/README.md

 # CS50-Codes
-My solutions to problem sets from Harvard's CS50
+My solutions to problem sets from Harvard's CS50.

+In pset1 and pset2 we were given options for programs based on whether we were "more" or "less" comfortable with programming.
+As such, file names will reflect which version of the assignment is represented by including (more) or (less) after the title.